 1 cup quinoa flour

 3 large eggs

 1/2 cup ghee or coconut oil at room temperature – extra for greasing

 Heat oven to 320°F degrees.
 Grease the cake pan with ghee and set it aside.

 Mix all the dry ingredients – almond flour, quinoa flour, baking powder, cardamom powder and salt.
 Put eggs, honey and ghee in a bowl and mix well.
 Now add the dry ingredient mix to this bowl.
-Mix well and make smooth batter.
+Mix well and make a smooth batter.

-Put the batter in the greased pan and bake for 30-45 minutes until top is golden brown.
+Put the batter in the greased pan and bake for 30-45 minutes until the top is golden brown.
 Insert a toothpick in the middle of the cake and make sure it comes out clean.
-Let it cool for at least 30 minutes before removing from the pan.
+Let it cool for at least 30 minutes before removing it from the pan.